WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 How accessible is the sauna?

-The Sauna is accessed via a wide ramp leading into a small door then internal door into the sauna room itself.
+The Snug Sauna is accessed via a wide ramp leading into a small door then internal door into the sauna room itselF.

 Can I bring a mobile phone?